EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

 \paragraph{Baselines.} We compare \method with recent open-source RLVR works, including SimpleRL~\cite{SimpleRL}, DeepScaleR~\cite{deepscaler2025}, and Open-Reasoner-Zero~\cite{Open-Reasoner-Zero}.
-In addition to vanilla GRPO training, we include PRIME~\cite{prime} and SEC~\cite{Self-Evolving-Curriculum} as method-level baselines, which are recent RL improvements or curriculum learning without distillation.
-To ensure a fair comparison, all baselines are trained with the same data budget as \method, even when their rollouts consistently fail on hard problems.
+In addition to vanilla GRPO, we include PRIME~\cite{prime}, AdaRFT~\cite{AdaRFT}, and SEC~\cite{Self-Evolving-Curriculum} as method-level baselines, representing recent RL or curriculum-learning improvements without distillation.
+For fairness, we use the released LLMs with the prompt templates reported in the original papers, and all LLMs share the same sampling settings.
+We also ensure that SFT and GRPO use the same number of training steps.

 \paragraph{\method Hyperparameters}